 Halloween midterm is just around the corner and with the kids off school, it can be an expensive time for parents.
-We have teamed up with Maldron Hotels & Partners to bring you 15 Frighteningly Free Halloween Things for Families to Do this Midterm in counties around Ireland.
+We have done our research and have 15 Frighteningly Free Halloween Things for Families to Do this Midterm in counties around Ireland.

 #1.
-Free Halloween Disco at The Ark, Temple Bar, Dublin 2
+Free Halloween Disco at Meeting House Square, Dublin 2

-Get in the spooky spirit at Dracula’s Disco at The Ark on Bank Holiday Mon 31 Oct 11.30am-2pm with Dracula’s own DJ Will Softly spinning the decks and scratching vinyl.
-He will be spinning all the latest hits for you to enjoy while surrounded by the disco lights of The Ark’s theatre!
+Get in the spooky spirit at Dracula’s Disco on October 30th 2017 from 2pm – 4pm with Dracula’s own DJ Will Softly spinning the decks and scratching vinyl.
+He will be spinning all the latest hits for you to enjoy outdoors at Meeting House Square.
 This fun-packed and energetic DJ set will be perfect for young zombies, ghosts and all music-loving monsters.
-So get on your feet and have a blast!
+So put on your costume, get on your feet and have a blast!
 Suitable for ages 5+, entry is FREE but places are limited, so get there early.

 The Virginia Pumpkin Festival is an annual event held in the town of Virginia taking place at the bank holiday weekend in October.
 A fun packed programme of events includes these free options:

-- On October 24th there is an Artisan Food & Craft Fair from 10am to 5pm in the Church of Ireland grounds.
+- Artisan Food & Craft Fair in the Church of Ireland grounds.

-- On Sunday 26th October there is Street Entertainment, Grand Carnival Parade and a Spectacular Fireworks Display.
+- Street Entertainment, Grand Carnival Parade and a Spectacular Fireworks Display.

-- On October 26th enjoy a Monster Bingo Night at the Virginia Show Centre
+- Monster Bingo Night at the Virginia Show Centre

 Now firmly established as Ireland’s premier outdoor Halloween festival, visitors to the Ghost Trail in Knocknagoshel on the night of Halloween can once again expect another chilling production.
-The one night only event will be celebrating its 21st anniversary this year and takes place on Sunday, October 26.
+The one night only event takes place on October 25th 2017.

 The ghost trail begins at the church in Knocknagoshel.
 People are then taken down to meet all types ghosts, ghouls and monsters along the way until the finish up quite aptly at the funeral home.